 - Varicose veins

 - An open or healed leg ulcer

-- Swollen legs due to different causes e.g. pregnancy, immobility after you have had venous surgery
+- Swollen legs due to different causes e.g. pregnancy, general immobility

-- Deep vein thrombosis
+- Deep vein thrombosis (DVT)

 Compression stockings apply pressure to your legs, which increases the blood flow in the veins back up to the heart.
 They work by squashing the veins and squeezing the blood back up your leg.
-This then helps to prevent venous leg ulcers and reduce swelling, pain, itching and the burning sensation in your legs.
+This then helps to prevent venous leg ulcer and reduces swelling, pain, itching and the burning sensation in your legs.